MehmetArkun/ten10-arkun/README.md

 Clear error messages are displayed for missing inputs, except when the consent box is left unchecked—in this case, no error message is shown, which appears to be a bug.

+Therefore, the last scenario actually covers these overlapping issues and leaves a demonstration of the bug within the line of the issues converged/overlapped.

 Additionally, I observed a usability issue during testing: the application repeatedly logged me out approximately every 20–30 seconds, which persisted throughout the process from the very beginning.